NomadBuilder/clarity-coach/README.md

-# 🎙️ AI Meeting Recorder & Analyzer
+# 🎯 Clarity Coach

-> **Transform your meetings into actionable insights with AI-powered recording, transcription, and analysis.**
+> **Transform your meetings into actionable insights with AI-powered recording, transcription, and clarity analysis.**

-An intelligent meeting assistant that automatically records, transcribes, and analyzes your meetings to extract maximum value from every conversation.
+An intelligent meeting assistant that automatically records, transcribes, and analyzes your meetings to improve communication clarity and extract maximum value from every conversation.

 ## 🚀 **Core Features**